Will My Dental Insurance Cover Braces?

 - Which dental insurance covers braces?

 Many parents wince when they realize their child will need braces.
-The average cost of braces, according to the American Dental Association's 2020 Annual Survey of Dental Fees was approximately $6,000 for adults, though it should be remembered that many factors can affect the total cost.
+The average cost of braces, according to the American Dental Association's 2020 Annual Survey of Dental Fees was approximately $6,000 for adult braces, though it should be remembered that many factors can affect the total cost.
 These factors include not only the circumstances of the patient's dental situation, the type of braces used, but also the region in which the patient receives orthodontic care.
 Consumer Affairs reports that braces may cost as much as $13,000.

 - Traditional braces